mandaluzr/mandaluzr/README.md

 - 🚀 Learning Full Stack Web Development
   - Exploring the ins and outs of React, TypeScript and Ruby on Rails.
   - Exploring about Flutter and its benefits.
+  - Exploring about AI and chatbots.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Learning how to wrtire proper RFCs. ("Request For Comments" -> Documents where we request for comments about some future idea to develop and it's architecture among other things).

  ## 🏆 Achievements

-- 🌟 Develop from sracth all the engagement & communities section from Factorial.
+- 🌟 Develop from sratch all the engagement & communities section from Factorial.
 - 🌟 Develop several integrations between Factorial and different partners.
 - 🌟 Get my AWS Certified Cloud Practitioner Badge.